 Plan Your Days & Use a Routine

 I created a free printable summer bucket list for kids.
 Your children can either write or draw pictures in the spaces of all the things they hope to do over summer break.
+You can download it for free here.

 This printable is paired with a weekly summer planner.
-Use the planner (I recommend laminating it and using a dry erase marker) to share day-to-day activities, chores, notes, and reminders with your child.
+Use the planner (I recommend laminating it and using a dry-erase marker) to share day-to-day activities, chores, notes, and reminders with your child.

 Hang the weekly summer schedule on your refrigerator or in a central area, so your child can look at it whenever they need to.